nkoep/nkoep.net/posts/random-forest-regressor.md

 The `max_features` parameter limits the size of the randomly chosen feature set to consider during internal splits.
-The `random_state` parameter is necessary to seed our random number generator (RNG) with a fixed seed to make tree construction reproducible.
+The `random_state` parameter is necessary to seed our random number generator (RNG) with a fixed seed to make training reproducible across different runs.

-The rest of the implementation is self-explanatory.
+The rest of the implementation is fairly self-explanatory.

 ```python
     def fit(self, X, y):